And101-Pod-32/capstonePetfinder/README.md

 The following EXTRA features are implemented:

 - [X] List anything else that you added to improve your submission!
  - [X] added cute graphics like a paw print border and paw to make the app more fun
+ - [X] added spinners to allow user to filter pets

 ## 🎥 Demo Video